MarkusLund/copyfc/README.md

 - **Behavior**:
   - If the command is invoked from the Explorer, it uses the file selected.
   - If the command is invoked from the editor, it uses the active document.
+  - Determines the project root using `.vscode` or `.git` folders.
+  - Computes the file's relative path from the project root and includes it in the header.
   - Displays an error message if no valid file is selected.

 ## Development